Nonresident Senior Fellow Peterson Institute for International Economics

 SIE Complex, 2201 S. Gaylord St. Denver, CO 80208

 What I do

-I am Director of the Sié Chéou-Kang Center for International Security and Diplomacy and Associate Professor at the Korbel School of International Studies, University of Denver, Nonresident Senior Fellow at the Peterson Institute for International Economics, and Senior Research Advisor at the Center for Climate & Security.
+I am Professor at the Korbel School of International Studies, University of Denver, Nonresident Senior Fellow at the Peterson Institute for International Economics, and Specially Appointed Research Professor at Hiroshima University.

-Environmental Studies; International Security Studies; International Trade, Finance and Development; Peace Studies
+Environmental Studies; International Security Studies;<br>International Trade, Finance and Development;<br>Peace Studies

 - Ph.D., Political Science, University of California, San Diego, 2008